matbaj/matbaj.github.com/_posts/2015-06-15-cambot-ai-project.md

 After You install this You will need create application on google dev website and download json.
 Better instruction You will find here:

 ["https://developers.google.com/api-client-library/python/start/get_started"](https://developers.google.com/api-client-library/python/start/get_started)

-When You get this file.
-Put it in directory with project.
+When You get this file put it in directory with project.

 That's all.
 You should be able to run this application and have fun interacting with it :)